vahidfarajidev/notes-repo/Fundamentals/6-delegates-in-csharp.md

 Func<int, int, int> add = (a, b) => a + b;
 Console.WriteLine(add(10, 20)); // 30
 ```
-If you need a specific delegate with a meaningful name (e.g., for clarity in APIs or events), use a custom delegate.
-If you prefer simplicity and flexibility (e.g., for callbacks, LINQ, or quick usage), use Func<> or Action<>.

 ---

 ### 🔹 `Action<>` Example (no return)